 Similarly, Santa Cruz Community Credit Union (SCCCU) requires 20% down, plus closing costs.
 The loan-term is 20 years and they have no prepayment penalties.
 The interest rates are also fixed and can be as low as 5.5% and as high as 10.5%.
 Borrowers can refinance at any time, but there will be additional closing costs.

-SCCCU only finances in Santa Cruz County and the home needs to be 20 years or younger (which excludes mobile homes).
+SCCCU only finances in Santa Cruz County and, typically, the home needs to be 20 years or younger.
+Exceptions can be made for older properties, but general home and pest inspections will need to be included with the loan application and approval is not guaranteed.
 They are able to lend to people with I10’s, meaning it is not necessary to have a social security number to obtain a mortgage.
 Read more about their program here.
 To see a list of parks that they will lend on, you will need to visit a local branch.

 Manufactured Homes and Appreciation: